rsairu/hello-world/README.md

 #### Multiple assignment
 Multiple assignment refers to assigning multiple variables with the values in a list.
-The number of variables and the length ot the list must be equal.
+The number of variables and the length of the list must be equal.
 ```python
 cat = ['fat', 'black', 'loud']
 size, color, disposition = cat